Are Appeals Allowed?

 What is the trial like?

 The trial is relatively informal compared to a normal trial.
-In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
+There are no rules of evidence.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
 A small claims court trial is much quicker, often lasting between 15-20 minutes.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+If a jury trial is required, the trial could last a few hours.

 The justice of the peace for Crockett County presides over small claims court actions for Crockett County.